akhilesh9014/Ansible-Roles/README.md

 The recommended approach is to work with multistage environments by completely separating each operating environment.
 Instead of maintaining all of your hosts within a single inventory file, an inventory is maintained for each of your individual environments.
 Separate group_vars directories are also maintained.

-The basic directory structure will look something like this:
+The basic directory structure will look something like this: # :point_down:

 ```
 .